tarwn/lessthandot-hugo/blogs/content/posts/2012-01-23-estimating-mean-uptime-for-team.md

 ((uptime minutes / 525900) + (uptime minutes / 525900) + (uptime minutes / 525900) + (uptime minutes / 525900) + (uptime minutes / 525900))/5 * 100 = Complete Uptime %

 If the 525800 was only due to Point B, network outage, this would yield an overall uptime from Point A to Point F of 99.98%.
-Let’s say that Point B had 525800 and Point F had 525650.
+Let's say that Point B had 525800 and Point F had 525650.
 Plug these new overall uptime minutes into the equation.

 ((525800 / 525900) + (525900 / 525900) + (525900 / 525900) + (525900 / 525900) + (525650 / 525900))/5 * 100 = \_____%